Paul Butler (bishop): Episcopal ministry

-Butler was consecrated by the archbishop of Canterbury, Rowan Williams, at St Paul's Cathedral on 24 June 2004 and then installed at Winchester Cathedral on 4 July 2004.
-As well as being the bishop of Southampton from 2004, Butler also acts as an "Advocate for Children" amongst the bishops of the Church of England and as chairman of the Churches National Safeguarding Committee.
+Butler was consecrated by the archbishop of Canterbury, Rowan Williams, at St Paul's Cathedral on 24 June 2004 and then installed at Winchester Cathedral on 4 July 2004 as the Bishop of Southampton.
+Butler also acts as an "Advocate for Children" amongst the bishops of the Church of England and as chairman of the Churches National Safeguarding Committee.

 Butler is known for his annual "prayer-walks" in which he spends a week each year walking round a part of his diocese praying with local people.

 In the 2018 Lambeth Awards given by the archbishop of Canterbury, Paul Butler received the Hubert Walter Award for Reconciliation and Interfaith Cooperation for service to the church in his role as lead bishop on safeguarding.

+He took part in the 2023 Coronation as one of the two Bishops Assistant to Charles III, alongside Michael Beasley, Bishop of Bath and Wells.

+On 14 July 2023, he announced his retirement, effective 29 February 2024.

 Views

 Butler is concerned about Universal Credit and fears the two child limit will force children in families with more than two children into relative poverty.
 In 2018 Butler said, "If people fall out of work for whatever reason they will not get the protection if they've got three children now.
 The predictions from people like the independent financial services are that the child limit is actually going to have the biggest impact on increasing the number of children living in relative poverty.
 I would love the government to have the willingness to revisit that whole policy."

 Butler is also concerned about monthly payments and about delays in paying benefit, he feels moving people from weekly payments to monthly payments is unrealistic.

 Butler has stated that he would not conduct same-sex marriages as he continues to view marriage as a union between a man and a woman.
+He voted against introducing "standalone services for same-sex couples" on a trial basis during a meeting of the General Synod in November 2023; the motion passed.
+Nevertheless, in February 2023 he voted in favour of blessings for same-sex couples in the Church of England.